TNG/ArchUnit/README.md

 ## Where to look next

-Further examples can be found inside of the project `archunit-example`, including some further predefined rules like detecting cyclic dependencies or checking for specific field accesses or method calls.
+Further examples can be found in the project `archunit-example`, including some further predefined rules like detecting cyclic dependencies or checking for specific field accesses or method calls.